satra/NiPyPe-Paper/nipype_paper.rst

 the LONI Pipeline environment does not provide an easy option to script a workflow or for rapidly exploring parametric variations within a workflow (e.g., VisTrails\ :sup:``[1] <#ftnt1>`_`\ ).
-Finally, due to restrictive licensing it is not straightforward to modify and redistribute the modifications.
+Finally, due to restrictive licensing, it is not straightforward to modify and redistribute the modifications.

 To address issues with existing workflow systems and the ones described